eternalsayed/abn-amro-test/readme.md

 ## Tests
 !!Tests are breaking due to usage of Vue v3.2.47.

 Even downgrading the version (to 3.2.27) didn't help due to imcompatible packages.
-However, basic tests are implemented which can be run using below command:
+However, basic unit tests are implemented which can be run using below command:

-`yarn test`
+`yarn test:unit`

 ## Node.js Version
 - This application was developed with Node.js v14.x and NPM v6.x.